AdguardTeam/KnowledgeBaseDNS/docs/dns-client/overview.md

 ## Command-line options {#opts}

-Any option overrides the corresponding value provided by configuration file.
+Each option overrides the corresponding value provided by the configuration file and the environment.

 ### Service {#opts-service}

 Option `-s <value>` specifies the OS service action.
 Possible values are:

-- `install`: installs AdGuard DNS Client as a service;
+- `install`: installs AdGuard DNS Client as a service
-- `restart`: restarts the running AdGuard DNS Client service;
+- `restart`: restarts the running AdGuard DNS Client service
-- `start`: starts the installed AdGuard DNS Client service;
+- `start`: starts the installed AdGuard DNS Client service
-- `status`: shows the status of the installed AdGuard DNS Client service;
+- `status`: shows the status of the installed AdGuard DNS Client service
-- `stop`: stops the running AdGuard DNS Client;
+- `stop`: stops the running AdGuard DNS Client
-- `uninstall`: uninstalls AdGuard DNS Client service.
+- `uninstall`: uninstalls AdGuard DNS Client service

 ### Verbose {#opts-verbose}